Inventory, bunch : 0

-Wild arugula is available from spring through autumn.
+Wild arugula is available in the spring through fall.

 Recipes that include Wild Arugula.
 One is easiest, three is harder.